mayasharma2110/Keep-Riding/README.md

 aligns well with their own schedule.

 * For the contact page a background image to the form was added.
-This was added as the user wants to see picures of horses throughout the site where possible.
+This was added as the user wants to see pictures of horses throughout the site where possible.

 ### Surface